 It's only a few days until the next Game of Thrones is out, so I'm guessing you've probably already seen the latest episode - that is episode one of season seven - but if you don't want the show ruining, then I'm warning you right now: DO NOT READ AHEAD.

-Instead, maybe enjoy this article about A Dad's Hilarious Nando's Sauce Prank To Stop His Kids Eating His Doughnuts, or The Story Of How A Smuggler Went From Being In The Navy To Banged Up In Morocco, or How Legalising Cannabis Could Be Great For The Economy.
+Instead, maybe enjoy this article about A Dad's Hilarious Nando's Sauce Prank To Stop His Kids Eating His Doughnuts gets his mates to the pub, or The Story Of How A Smuggler Went From Being In The Navy To Banged Up In Morocco, or How Legalising Cannabis Could Be Great For The Economy.

 What I'm saying is: get the hell off this page right now because spoilers (like winter) are coming.

 You may or may not have noticed that in the last episode that the book Sam was reading showed that he is researching the cure for Greyscale, with Jorah locked away as he suffers from the illness.

 Reddit user 'redragebar' has now taken a punt at what might unfold if Sam manages to cure Jorah.
 The prediction is that after he gets over the illness he will travel to Valyria to uncover the secrets of Valyrian Steel.

 Here's the fan theory in full: "Sam leaves for the Ruins of Valyria to search for information about the creation Valyrian steel.
 He read about the Doom of Valyria and in the process finds the cure for Greyscale, a maester seems to have known something already via Shireen.
 He meets Jorah, not quite fully consumed yet, and helps to cure him.
 Jorah, now immune to Greyscale, enters Valyria and finds the secret to Valyrian steel.